shivangiuw/credit_risk_ml_model/report-template.md

 ## Evaluation metrics:

+` Balanced accuracy score`: Balanced accuracy is a metric that one can use when evaluating how good a binary classifier is.
+It is especially useful when the classes are imbalanced, i.e. one of the two classes appears a lot more often than the other.

+`Confusion Matrix`

 `accuracy = (TPs + TNs) ÷ (TPs + TNs + FPs + FNs)`
 (The accuracy measures how often the model was correct.)